 (Austrian apple strudel pastry)

 Apple strudel is especially associated with Viennese cuisine, where it is often served with coffee as an afternoon snack.
 But its popularity extends throughout the former empire and into Germany as well.
-Called almásrétes in Hungary.
+This tasty dessert, evocative of autumn, is called almásrétes in Hungary.

 10 to 12 servings